domwitmax/mychannel-frontend-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

+## Project for engineering thesis

+MyChannel is a project created for an engineering thesis titled "Comparison of ASP.NET Web API and Minimal API based on a video streaming service."
+The project aims to compare the performance and efficiency of the two APIs.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.